subvod/examples/2021-ASUS-ROG-Zephyrus-G14-GA401QM-Review.md

 ### tl;dr is it worth it?

-For sure.
+For the $1,600 price tag?
+(Advertised at $1,599.99 because us normies are assumed to make a subconscious decision based on a single penny.)
+Sure.
 Continue reading for details.

 ### Is it better than the 2020 model/version?